XeroAPI/Xero-NetStandard/README.md

 ## Getting Started

 ## Sample apps
 Looking for sample apps for this SDK?
 A dotnet core 3.1 MVC one is available [here](https://github.com/XeroAPI/xero-netstandard-oauth2-starter-dotnet-core).
-A .NET Framework 4.6.1 one is availble [here](https://github.com/XeroAPI/xero-netstandard-oauth2-starter-app-dotnet-framework).
+A .NET Framework 4.6.1 one is available [here](https://github.com/XeroAPI/xero-netstandard-oauth2-starter-app-dotnet-framework).

 ### Create a Xero App
 Follow these steps to create your Xero app